-Ketamine is an N-methyl-D-aspartate receptor antagonist and induces a state called as dissociative anaesthesia and produces profound analgesia without muscle relaxation that is characterized by catatonic and amnesia with or without actual loss of consciousness (Hall and Clarke, 1991).
+Drugs such as Ketamine is an N-methyl-D-aspartate receptor antagonist and induces a state called as dissociative anaesthesia and produces profound analgesia without muscle relaxation that is characterized by catatonic and amnesia with or without actual loss of consciousness (Hall and Clarke, 1991).
 So, ketamine may not be suitable alone for general anaesthesia owing to increased muscle tone and insufficient analgesia for surgical procedure (Riebold, 2007).
 Therefore, ketamine is primarily used for the induction and maintenance of general anaesthesia, usually in combination with other sedative drugs such as xylazine (Eze et al., 2004), butorphanol (Lin, 1996; Bodh et al., 2015; Maidanskaia et al., 2023) and diazepam (Pawde et el., 2000; Nain et al., 2010) which nullify the potential hypertensive caused by ketamine and providing muscle relaxation.
-Premedication results in easier handling of the patient, decreases salivary and mucosal secretions and minimizes the total dose of anaesthetics to produce the desired level of anaesthesia.
-Glycopyrrolate is anti-cholinergic drug which is quaternary ammonium salt and can be administered @ 0.01 mg/kg IM in buffalo calves that blocks cardiac vagus and thereby inhibit cardiac inhibitory effects along with alternation in haemodynamic parameters induced by xylazine in buffalo calves ( Potliya et al., 2015).
-Diazepam is a benzodiazepine derivative and possesses anxiolytic, anticonvulsant, hypnotic, sedative, skeletal muscle relaxant and amnestic properties (Ragab et al., 2022).
-Butorphanol tartrate is an opioid agonist- antagonist with good analgesic, antitussive and sedative properties which is known to induce only mild sedation and has minimum adverse effects to cardiovascular system in buffalo calves (Bodh et al., 2015).
-Xylazine is a thiazine derivates and very popular sedative, analgesic and muscle relaxant used in almost all species of small and large animals.
+Subsequently, premedication results in easier handling of the patient, decreases salivary and mucosal secretions and minimizes the total dose of anaesthetics to produce the desired level of anaesthesia(citation, wgo said???).
+Further, Glycopyrrolate is anti-cholinergic drug which is quaternary ammonium salt and can be administered @ 0.01 mg/kg IM in buffalo calves that blocks cardiac vagus and thereby inhibit cardiac inhibitory effects along with alternation in haemodynamic parameters induced by xylazine in buffalo calves ( Potliya et al., 2015).

+Similarly, Diazepam is a benzodiazepine derivative and possesses anxiolytic, anticonvulsant, hypnotic, sedative, skeletal muscle relaxant and amnestic properties (Ragab et al., 2022).
+Additionally, Butorphanol tartrate is an opioid agonist- antagonist with good analgesic, antitussive and sedative properties which is known to induce only mild sedation and has minimum adverse effects to cardiovascular system in buffalo calves (Bodh et al., 2015).
+Conversely, Xylazine is a thiazine derivates and very popular sedative, analgesic and muscle relaxant used in almost all species of small and large animals.
 Cattle and buffaloes are highly sensitive to xylazine and produces deep sedation even at low doses.
 Mostly large animal becomes recumbent with xylazine at dose of 0.05 to 0.1 mg/kg intravenously and the dose is generally doubled for intramuscular administration (Seddighi and Doherty, 2016).
-Surgical conditions requiring general anaesthesia are frequently encountered in buffaloes and scarcity of literature is available on the systemic use of ketamine as induction agent in buffalo calves.
-Therefore, the present study was carried out to evaluate the safety and effects of ketamine induction along with glycopyrrolate-diazepam, glycopyrrolate-butorphanol and glycopyrrolate-xylazine as premedicants in buffalo calves on various haematological and biochemical parameters.
-The undesirable systemic effects of these combinations in various organs can be revealed by studying the changes in haematological and biochemical parameters
+Surgical conditions requiring general anaesthesia are frequently encountered in buffaloes and limited literatures are available on the systemic use of ketamine as induction agent in buffalo calves.
+Therefore, this study was carried out to evaluate the safety and effects of ketamine induction along with glycopyrrolate-diazepam, glycopyrrolate-butorphanol and glycopyrrolate-xylazine as premedicants in buffalo calves on various haematological and biochemical parameters.

 MATERIALS AND METHODS

+2.1 Study site

-The present work was carried out in confinement of Department of Veterinary Surgery and Radiology at College of Veterinary Science and A.H., Anjora, Durg (C.G.)
-India during January 2024 to June 2025.
-The study was undertaken after approval of Institutional Animal Ethical Committee (IAEC).
+This study was carried out in confinement of Department of Veterinary Surgery and Radiology at College of Veterinary Science and A.H., Anjora, Durg (C.G.)in India during January 2024 to June 2025.

-Anaesthetic protocol
+2.2 Sampling

 The study was conducted on eighteen healthy male buffalo calves having body weight 80-100 kg and randomly divided into three groups A, B and C comprising six animals in each.
-The buffalo calves were dewormed with Tab Fenbendazole 150 mg @ 5 mg/kg body weight orally one month prior to the start of anaesthetic study.
+The calves were dewormed with Fenbendazole 150 mg @ 5 mg/kg body weight orally one month prior to the start of study.
 Ten minutes prior to the anaesthetic administration, all the buffalo calves were administrated glycopyrrolate @ 0.01 mg kg b.wt. intramuscularly.
 The animals of group A, B and C were premedicated intravenously with diazepam @ 0.5 mg kg b.wt., butorphanol @ 0.075 mg kg b.wt. and xylazine @ 0.16 mg kg b.wt. respectively.
 General anaesthesia was induced with ketamine @ 4 mg kg b.wt. intravenously.

-Evaluation of Haematological parameters
+2.3 Data collection